Have You a Tiger In Your Family?

 He was President of the Provincial Surgeons Club of Great Britain 1961-63, and Director of the Leicester Branch of the British Red Cross Society 1962-67, Deputy President 1967-71 and Honorary Vice-President from 1971 until his death on 7.3.1977, aged 79.
 His body was cremated and his ashes were scattered on Rosebed 14 at Gilroes Crematorium, Leicester.
 His widow died in Leicester on 11.2.2000.

 His name is commemorated on Heritage Panel at the Regent Hotel, Leamington, and there is a brass plaque in his memory in the Regimental Chapel in Leicester Cathedral.
 A painting by Terence Cuneo of the action for which he was awarded the VC hangs in the Regimental Museum, Newarke Houses, Leicester, where his medals are also displayed.
 On 23.9.2018 (the centenary of the action for which he was awarded the VC) a VC commemorative paving stone was dedicated at the War Memorial in Euston Place, Leamington Spa, Warwickshire.
-In August 2018 he was awarded a Green Plaque by Leicestershire County Council, which is due to be unveiled at Glen Parva Barracks, South Wigston, early in 2020.
+In August 2018 he was awarded a Green Plaque by Leicestershire County Council, which was unveiled at Glen Parva Barracks, South Wigston, on the 12.3.2020.